leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/06-Understanding Data Types.md

 A text block starts and ends with three double quotes ("""), and the contents don’t need to be escaped.

+Essential whitespace is part of your String and is important to you.
+Incidental whitespace just happens to be there to make the code easier to read.
+You can reformat your code and change the amount of incidental whitespace without any impact on your String value.

+Imagine a vertical line drawn on the leftmost non-whitespace character in your text block.
+Everything to the left of it is incidental whitespace, and everything to the right is essential whitespace.

 | Formatting             | Meaning in regular String                                                   | Meaning in text block      |
 | ------------------------ | ----------------------------------------------------------------------------- | ---------------------------- |
 | \\"                    | "                                                                           | "                          |